How Many Truck Drivers in the U.S?

 Number of Commercial Truck Drivers in the United States

-The Bureau of Labor Statistics’ Occupational Employment Statistics reports 811,800 truck drivers employed in 2015, which is a 21% increase since 2010.
+The Bureau of Labor Statistics’ Occupational Employment Statistics reports that 811,800 truck drivers were employed in 2015, a 21% increase since 2010.

-However, as of May 2017, Trucking Job Hub estimates about 1.7 million professional truck drivers in the United States.
+However, as of May 2017, Trucking Job Hub estimates that there are about 1.7 million professional truck drivers in the United States.

-Although some conflicting data exists, that means close to a million new commercial truck driver jobs have been created in just six years.
+Although some conflicting data exists, nearly a million new commercial truck driver jobs have been created in just six years.

 Where Do Most Trucks Operate in the U.S.?